This page last reviewed November 28, 2016

 The Short-Lived Climate Pollutant Strategy

 SB 605 (Lara, Chapter 523, Statutes of 2014) directed ARB to develop a comprehensive short-lived climate pollutant strategy, in coordination with other state agencies and local air quality management and air pollution control districts.
 The effort is to engage scientific experts, identify additional measures to reduce short-lived climate pollutants, and will build upon California’s leading commitments to reduce greenhouse gases and air pollution.
 Furthermore, Governor Brown has identified reductions of SLCP emissions as one "pillar" to meet an overarching goal to reduce California's GHG emissions by 40 percent below 1990 levels by 2030.
-ARB staff released a proposed SLCP Strategy in April 2016 and will present the Final SLCP Strategy to the Board for approval later this year.
+ARB staff released a proposed SLCP Strategy in April 2016 and a revision to the SLCP Strategy in November 2016.
+ARB staff will present the Revised Draft SLCP Strategy to the Board for approval later next year.

-- Appendix B: Research Related to Mitigation Measures
+- Appendix D: Research Related to Mitigation Measures

-- Appendix C: Draft Environmental Analysis for the Proposed SLCP Reduction Strategy
+- Appendix E: Revised Draft Environmental Analysis for the Proposed SLCP Reduction Strategy

-- Appendix D: Supporting Documentation for the Economic Assessment of Measures in the Proposed Strategy
+- Appendix F: Supporting Documentation for the Economic Assessment of Measures in the SLCP Strategy

 Staying in Touch